Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Hyperparameters

 \section{Hyperparameters}

-Table~\ref{tab:bc_hyper} contains the hyperparameters used to generate the BC results, and Table~\ref{tab:iql_hyper} contains those for IQL.
-Compositional IQL used the same hyperparamters as IQL, with the exception of the neural network architecture, which is described in detail in Appendix~\ref{sec:DetailsCompositionalPolicy}.
+With the exception of the batch size, hyperparameters were left at the default values used in d3rlpy.
+Table~\ref{tab:bc_hyper} contains the hyperparameters used to generate the BC results, Table~\ref{tab:iql_hyper} contains those for IQL.
+Compositional BC/IQL used the same hyperparamters as BC/IQL, with the exception of the neural network architecture, which is described in detail in Appendix~\ref{sec:DetailsCompositionalPolicy}.
 For the standard BC and IQL training, each neural network (all policies, Q-functions, and value functions) is encoded as a multi-layer perceptron (MLP) with $2$ hidden layers and $256$ hidden units per layer.